DroidSoul/SimpleTodo/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** It is fun.
-More powerful and convenient.
+**Answer:** It is fun when it works.
+More powerful and convenient and lots of api.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** Adapter, like it is name, is a bridge between view and controller/model.
+**Answer:** Adapter, like it is name, is a bridge between view and model.
 It is important to seperate view from other functions.
+ConvertView is to reuse any old views if available to improve performance (reduce amount of data in memory).

 ## Notes

 Describe any challenges encountered while building the app.

+Every new feature is a new challenge, UI/UX can be especially challenging.
+Google and stack overflow help a lot.

 ## License